 It’s best to take the film out of your camera before going to the airport.
 While security agents are typically trained to handle film, they almost certainly going to make you put your camera through an X-ray machine.
 And that may fog your film after repeated exposure or, with the new CT scanners — instantly.

 If you want to snap a picture inside the plane cabin or out of the window, you can take a loaded compact camera on your person through the security.
 Most X-ray machines will not damage new film.
-I’ve put ISO 3200 black and white film and ISO 800 colour instant film though X-rays and found nothing wrong with the images.
+I’ve put ISO 3200 black and white film and ISO 800 colour instant film through X-rays and found nothing wrong with the images.

 Your packed cameras should be secured against drops with ample padding and a tight fit within.
 I had mine in their leather cases or boxes, surrounded by cotton T-shirts in a checked-in suitcase when I moved to Vancouver.
 The trunk’s shell provided sufficient protection against sharp objects, stairs, and concrete corners.